aws-samples/aws-nlp-workshop/3_NLPClassifier/README.md

 ## 5. Granting ECR Repository access to NoteBook Instance
 ### High-Level Instructions
-1. If we follow the loe level approach of creating our own conatiner and publishing to an ECR repository, in order to use with a SageMaker hosted training job, we need to add requisite permissions to this Notebook instance.
+1. If we follow the low level approach of creating our own conatiner and publishing to an ECR repository, in order to use with a SageMaker hosted training job, we need to add requisite permissions to this Notebook instance.

 1. For this purpose, policies granting "Write" access to ECR needs to be attached to the execution role that we created earlier for this Notebook instance.